 I still need to write Rowan’s 5th birthday letter, why we chose the name Milo Burke for our second born son, some thoughts on brotherhood and nature versus nurture, and about a dozen other posts that have been percolating in my mind for awhile, but I’ve enjoyed doing the year-end wrap-up style prompt post that floats around the blogosphere right about now, and since I spent the last few days sicker than I’ve been in a long time, it’s about all my brain can handle at the moment.
+If you are looking for the latest coupons and offers available online, in couponscollector you can find a wide range of coupons that you can uses to buy what you need.

 I like the revisions RA made to the list ‘o questions, so I’m going to use those this year.
 Here we go!